mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/rest-api.md

 ### Reference

 Looking for the API reference?
-You can find that here: {{<newtabref title="https://api.mattermost.com" href="https://api.mattermost.com">}}.
+You can find it here: {{<newtabref title="https://api.mattermost.com" href="https://api.mattermost.com">}}.

 ### Add an endpoint